 • Convert between fractions, decimals and percentages Linear algebra, basic trigonometry Long multiplication and division

-Developing pupils decorative knowledge of shape
+Developing learners decorative knowledge of shape

-Developing pupils decorative knowledge of shape
+Developing learners decorative knowledge of shape

 What is conditional knowledge in mathematics and why does it matter?